quintel/etsource/README.md

 ETSource contains the data used by Quintel applications for modelling energy transition.
-The files contained herein are a mixture of human-editable "documents", source files used to do offline calculations with [Tome][tome] and [Refinery][refinery], and files containing the results of these calculations for use in [ETEngine][etengine].
+The files contained herein are a mixture of human-editable "documents", source files used to do offline calculations with [Atlas][atlas] and [Refinery][refinery], and files containing the results of these calculations for use in [ETEngine][etengine].

-You may also wish to view the [Tome readme][tome-readme] for information on loading the ETSource data in a console, importing data from the old InputExcel output files, or for instructions on exporting data for ETEngine.
+You may also wish to view the [Atlas readme][atlas-readme] for information on loading the ETSource data in a console, importing data from the old InputExcel output files, or for instructions on exporting data for ETEngine.

 ## "Active" Documents

-Files with an ".ad" extension are editable through the [Tome console][console] and are used by ETEngine to set up the graph structure.
+Files with an ".ad" extension are editable through the [Atlas console][console] and are used by ETEngine to set up the graph structure.
 These files typically contain global data which applies to all regions.